chyyuu/ucore_tool_s2e/docs/Index.rst

 UCoreFunctionMonitor
 --------------------

-`UCoreFunctionMonitor <UCoreMonitor.rst>`_ is the basic plugin monitoring the Function of UCore OS.
+`UCoreFunctionMonitor <UCoreFunctionMonitor.rst>`_ is the basic plugin monitoring the Function of UCore OS.

 It has the following functionalities.